jakubzahumensky/microscopy_analysis/README.md

 - BR_date - date of biological replicate; extracted from the name of the folder 2 levels above the data folder (first 6 characters); consult Fig. 3 in the Protocol

 *extracted from the filename:*

 The names of these parameters are set as default in the *Naming scheme* field of the dialog window shown when the *Quantify* macro is run.
 They should be changed to reflect the actual names of the user's files.
 Make sure that the number of comma-separated fields is the same in the filenames and in the *Naming scheme* input.
 Here, the parameters are explained as an example for microscopy images of yeast cells.

-- strain -
+- strain - strain of the used yeast
-- medium
+- medium - medium in which the cells were cultivated
-- time
+- time - cultivation time
-- condition
+- condition - how the cells were treated - control, heat stress, chemical treatment, etc.
-- frame
+- frame - typically multiple frames are obtained from a single culture/sample

 *quantified from individual ROIs:*
-- mean_background
+- mean_background - mean intensity of the background of the image; assessed automatically by the macro
-- cell_no
+- cell_no - each cell/ROI has a designated number; corresponds to the ones displayed using the ROI manager in Fiji when both the image and the ROI_Set is loaded
-- cell_area
+- cell_area - corresponds to the area of the defined ROI
-- cell_I.integral
+- cell_I.integral - integrated (total) fluorescence intensity within a specified ROI
-- cell_I.mean
+- cell_I.mean - mean cellular intensity, i.e., integrated fluorescence intensity divided by the area of the ROI
-- cell_I.SD
+- cell_I.SD - standard deviation of the mean cellular intensity
-- cell_I.CV
+- cell_I.CV - coefficient of variation of the mean cellular intensity, calculated as SD/mean
 - major_axis
 - minor_axis
 - eccentricity